Alfonso XIII: Pornographic cinema

 Alfonso is occasionally referred to as "the playboy king", due in part to his promotion and collection of Spanish pornographic films, as well as his extramarital affairs.
-As King, Alfonso commissioned pornographic films through the Barcelona production company Royal Films, with the Count of Romanones acting as an intermediary figure between him and the company.
+Alfonso commissioned pornographic films through the Barcelona production company Royal Films, with the Count of Romanones acting as an intermediary figure between him and the company.
 Between forty and seventy pornographic films are said to have been shot in total (three of which have been preserved) and were screened in Barcelona's Chinatown, as well as during Alfonso's private screenings.
 The films, while silent and in black and white, were nonetheless very explicit for the time, showing full nudity and sex scenes.
 These films featured content considered immoral and degenerate, including sexual relationships involving Catholic priests and "women with enormous breasts" (the last of which is said to have been Alfonso's passion).
+This has led some to speculate that Alfonso may have possessed a sexual addiction.
 Most of these films were later destroyed during Franco's regime.

-This has led some to speculate that Alfonso may have possessed a sexual addiction.